egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 ## Step 5: Hubble UI

-To start working with the Hubble UI we can use the `kubectl port-forward` of the Hubble UI service or update the existing `rke2-cilium` deployment on one of the nodes and expose the Hubble UI as a `NodePort` service.
+To work with the Hubble UI we can use the `kubectl port-forward` of the Hubble UI service or update the existing `rke2-cilium` deployment on one of the nodes and expose the Hubble UI as a `NodePort` service.
 Just include the below in the `values_mesh01.yaml` or the `values_mesh02.yaml` file.

 ```yaml
   ui: